 Nursing Home Abuse FAQs

-It can often be a difficult task to determine if abuse is affecting an elderly resident.
+It can often be difficult to determine if abuse affects an elderly resident.
 This is a reason many abusers target them in the first place.
 The elderly are more susceptible to bruises, cuts, and other small injuries from everyday activity.
 However, these wounds can also be signs of abuse.
 To determine when abuse is occurring, make a note of the severity and frequency of the injuries.
 You should also look for warning signs, such as bedsores, withdrawal from social activities, symptoms of depression, and other sudden or strange behavior changes.

 When facing an abuser of any kind, it can be very difficult for the victim or their loved ones to have an impact on the situation.
 This is particularly true of nursing homes, which often aim to protect their reputation more than their residents.
 The lawyers at Hach & Rose, LLP know the underhanded tactics that nursing homes use to get out of lawsuits, and we are prepared to make sure they face the consequences of their actions.
 We will help you gather the necessary information to prove the nursing home’s abusive behaviors and build a case in your favor.
-The advice and assistance of a lawyer will not only make creating your case a simpler process, but it will also increase your chances of winning and bringing an end to this injustice.
+The advice and assistance of a lawyer will not only make creating your case a simpler process, but it will also increase your chances of winning and ending this injustice.

 - Compile a list of potential nursing homes within traveling distance.